How to care for Keepsake Jewellery with Resin Composite Stones?

 You can always take your piece to your trusted jeweller for some extra TLC if need be.
 We offer this service free of charge if you return the jewellery to us.

 I hope that you found this information useful.
-Please let us know of any care question you may have, and we will find the answer for you.
+Please let us know of any care questions you may have, and we will find the answer for you.